FitGirl-Solutions/VanityLoader/README.md

 ## Getting Started

-FitGirl is an easy-to-use multipurpose program that is being used for **educational purposes only**.
+Vanity is an easy-to-use multipurpose program that is being used for **educational purposes only**.
 You can register a new account and get started easily within minutes with our website.

 ## Preparation